RESEARCH STARTER

 The new Iraqi government consists of a constitutional democracy with a national assembly, a prime minister named by the largest party in the assembly, an elected president and vice president, and a cabinet of ministers proposed by the prime minister and approved by the National Assembly.
 Both the prime minister and the president are considered fairly weak executives, with the ministers having considerable authority over their departments and the Assembly holding most of the power.
 Iraq is an energy-rich country that is unable to meet its own energy needs and is recovering from decades of war, economic sanctions, and internal calamity.

-Iraq's economy remained dominated by the oil sector, which accounted for more than 90 percent of government revenue and 80 percent of foreign exchange earnings in 2016.
+Iraq's economy remained dominated by the oil sector.
+According to the US Energy Information Administration (EIA), in 2023, oil accounted for about 90 percent of Iraq's government revenue.
 This spoke to the need for economic diversification in the long term, but it also indicated much about the economy, which remains undermined by corruption and internal instability.

 Oil

-Iraq possesses considerable oil reserves, officially ranked as the third-largest reserves in the world, although the Iraqi government claims that new exploration data show that these reserves are the largest (larger even than Saudi Arabia’s).
-Estimates have varied wildly, from the US Geological Survey’s estimate of 78 billion barrels, the Central Intelligence Agency’s estimate of 143 billion barrels, to the Iraqi government’s claim of 350 billion barrels.
-For the immediate future, the size of the reserves is essentially irrelevant: After decades of economic sanctions, multiple wars, and prolonged civil unrest and insurgency, Iraq’s oil infrastructure is vastly out of date.
+Iraq possesses considerable oil reserves, officially ranked as the fourth-largest reserves in the world by World Population Review, although the Iraqi government claims that new exploration data show that these reserves are the largest (larger even than Saudi Arabia’s).
+Estimates have varied wildly throughout the years, from the US Geological Survey’s estimate of 78 billion barrels and the Central Intelligence Agency’s estimate of 145 billion barrels to the Iraqi government’s claim of 350 billion barrels.
+However, the size of the reserves may be irrelevant: After decades of economic sanctions, multiple wars, and prolonged civil unrest and insurgency, Iraq’s oil infrastructure is vastly out of date.
 Approximately 90 percent of the country’s power generation and distribution systems were destroyed in 1991 during the Persian Gulf War, and full recovery had not yet been achieved when the Iraq War began a decade later.

 Furthermore, even in 1991 the country was still suffering from the 1980–88 Iran-Iraq War, which left the nation deeply in debt to foreign creditors and with losses amounting to nearly $100 billion; much of the infrastructure destroyed in 1991 was new construction that was part of the late 1980s attempt at recovery.
 The 2003 invasion by the United States and subsequent insurgency by the Islamic State group (commonly known as ISIS) have complicated that much-prolonged recovery; even after the implementation of an ambitious infrastructure-rebuilding program in 2004, sabotage, looting, and other violence limited the gains to about 20 percent—well below demand in a country that in theory has resources far in excess of what is needed for energy independence.
 Iraq has therefore faced regular fuel shortages and power outages, while the economy has been wracked by sabotage of pipelines and power plants.